 Experts at Cincinnati Children's Give Parents Tips on How to Tell the Difference

-CINCINNATI, Oct.
-5, 2012 /PRNewswire-USNewswire/ -- One of the problems that parents may have during the fall is deciphering whether their children's sneezing is due to a cold or allergies.
+CINCINNATI, March 30, 2011 /PRNewswire-USNewswire/ -- One of the problems that parents may have during the springtime is deciphering whether their children's sneezing is due to a cold or allergies.

 "Children who have springtime or fall allergies have much more itching of their noses; they often have fits of sneezing and usually rub their noses in an upward motion.
 They also complain about an itchy, scratchy throat or itchy eyes, whereas with a cold, they don't," she said.